-I would recommend you buy beautiful neutral furniture and storage like the Islander range, Gallery Bookcases and Any Which Way Wall Shelves then get creative with accessories that would appeal to your child - even the most commercial sparkly, shiny character can look stylish if displayed on a beautiful shelf!
+I would recommend you buy beautiful neutral furniture and storage like the Star Bright range, Gallery Bookcases and Any Which Way Wall Shelves then get creative with accessories that would appeal to your child - even the most commercial sparkly, shiny character can look stylish if displayed on a beautiful shelf!

 I think mood boards are a fun creative thing, and if your child is at the right age get them involved in the process - not all inspiration needs to come from online - get them to find textures and colours that please them to add, find things with them in nature, shops, galleries, magazines.
 Try to incorporate a piece of their artwork/craft that they are particularly proud of.
 Our Magnetic Art Frame is great for this, it truly makes the space their own.

 Most importantly have fun and enjoy exploring everything, you might find something that you hadn’t considered, especially with a little helper to open your eyes!